aj0337/qtpyt-tests/CNT_AGNR/checklist.md

   - Refer to `get_leads_self_energy.py`

+  Checks:
+  - Is there an effect of the number of repetitions of a unit cell considered when computing leads self-energy?
+  - Is there an effect on how big the leads need to be in the device (a.k.a scattering region)?

 - Step 7: Compute DOS

   - Refer to `get_dos.py`
+  Checks:
     - Check if the dos from the active region describes the states around Fermi energy in the total dos.
     - If not, this may indicate the need to expand the orbitals being considered in the active region.
+    - Can we get the dos of just the bridge and compare it to the one in the paper?

 - Step 8: DFT Transmission